surifirstpin/biplus_documentation/docs/How to browse reports.md

 ## Edit Report

- **8.** You can also edit the report, after opening the existing report, by selecting edit option from tool bar on top right or from the list icon of the report screen.
+ **8.** Click edit  on top right or from the list icon of the report screen.
+Once it displays the reports

 > For instance,  in below example ( image 1) we are adding phone number of the employee to an existing report and apply filter at same time.